Elliott Instruments CCDSPEC has been specially designed for amateur astronomers and small

 This is a laboratory spectrometer for either real time operation or long exposure for faint sources using a cooled CCD detector

-The real time spectrometer uses Point Grey CMOS or CCD cameras.
+The real time spectrometer uses Point Grey CMOS cameras.
 Simply connect DigiSpec to a USB port of your PC, point the spectrometer at a source of light, and observe both a real time spectrum image and intensity graph live on your PC monitor

 The cooled integrating spectrometer uses a QHY6 CCD camera and has no real time display, but the integrated data is saved and then displayed